katrina-l-hill/reading-notes/README.md

 ## `Code 401 - Advanced Software Development`

-### The reading notes for this course will center around Python and related material._
+### The reading notes for this course will center around Python and related material

 #### **Table of Contents for Daily Reading Assignments**